sakomg/telegram-web3-aggregator/README.md

 I welcome contributions to enhance the bot's functionality and improve the content curation.
 To contribute, follow these steps:

-1. Fork the repository.
+1. Clone the repository: (`git clone https://github.com/sakomg/telegram-web3-aggregator.git`).
+2. Navigate into the project directory: (`cd telegram-web3-aggregator`).
+3. Copy .env.example to .env: (`npm run copy:env`).
-2. Create a new branch (`git checkout -b feature/your-feature`).
+4. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit them (`git commit -m 'add some feature'`).
+5. Make your changes and commit them (`git commit -m 'add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
+6. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.
+7. Open a pull request.

 ## Feedback 💬